zompimalakae/termux-monet/README.md

 > For displaying images and gifs using `Sixel`, do `pkg install libsixel` and use `img2sixel image.png`

-> For displaying images and gifs using `iTerm2`, download the [imgcat](https://iterm2.com/utilities/imgcat) script, and use it with the command `./imgcat image.png`
+> For displaying images using `iTerm2`, download the [imgcat](https://iterm2.com/utilities/imgcat) script, and use it with the command `./imgcat image.png`

 ***
 ## Running termux from ADB